munificent/craftinginterpreters/book/the-lox-language.md

 ## Functions

-You've seen a function call already with our friend `print`.
-They look just like they do in C:
+A function call expression looks the same as it does in C:

 ```lox
 makeBreakfast(bacon, eggs, toast);